 Best Way To Cook Sweet Potatoes

 Sweet potatoes can be boiled, microwaved, baked, roasted, mashed, pan-fried, or roasted!
-Unlike yams, the skin on a sweet potato is not necessary to peel before cooking unless you are not a fan of eating potato skins.
+Unlike yams, the skin on a sweet potato does not need to be peeled before cooking unless you are not a fan of eating potato skins.

-Sweet potatoes have more tapered ends while yams have rounded ends.
+Sweet potatoes have more tapered ends, while yams have rounded ends.
 Yams also have a higher carbohydrate content and are higher in starch than sweet potatoes.
-Lastly, yams can grow extremely large in size and sweet potatoes are more similar in size to common potatoes.
+Lastly, yams can grow extremely large, and sweet potatoes are similar in size to ordinary potatoes.

-Both of these vegetables are extremely versatile and can be prepared in many ways to make different dishes.
+Both vegetables are highly versatile and can be prepared in many ways to make different dishes.
 Yams and sweet potatoes have a variety of flesh colors ranging from white to purple.
-Lastly, they are both considered root vegetables meaning underground plant parts consumed by humans.
+Lastly, they are both considered root vegetables, meaning underground plant parts consumed by humans.

 Can Yams & Sweet Potatoes Be Used Interchangeably

-Sweet potatoes and real yams cannot be used interchangeably due to their huge difference in taste and texture.
+Sweet potatoes and real yams cannot be used interchangeably due to their huge taste and texture differences.
 Yams are dry and starchy, while sweet potatoes are sweet and moist.

 😋 Tasty Yam & Sweet Potato Recipes